WeblateOrg/weblate/docs/admin/projects.rst

 When set, the source translation is based on this file, but all others are based on :ref:`component-template`.
 In case the string is not translated in source translation, translating to other languages is prohibited.
+This provides :ref:`source-quality-gateway`.

 .. seealso::

+   :ref:`source-quality-gateway`,
    :ref:`bimono`

 .. _component-new_base: